 Upstairs, the church itself is quite small with a beautifully carved statue of a sleeping St Cecilia right in front of the altar.

-For more on Santa Cecilia in Trastevere Church see:
+Other resources for more on Santa Cecilia in Trastevere Church

 This church that can be found at Rome, is really beautiful… The architecture is amazing is the art shows that best…